amaan667/Servio/docs/environment-variables.md

 # Environment Variables Documentation

-This document outlines all required and optional environment variables for the Servio MVP restaurant ordering system.
+This document outlines all required and optional environment variables for the Servio MVP venue ordering system.

 ## Required Environment Variables